baznor/shorthand-ux-engineer-test-2025/README.md

 - Removed the confirm password input
   - Less inputs the better signup rate
   - A nice welcome email and a good reset password system can replace that.
+- Fixed eslint errors
+  - not sure why my vscode wasn't picking them up as coding
+- Made fixes for mobile version
+  - only happened when testing on device